iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 };
 ~~~~~~~~

-I won't paste the entire implementation here, but here's an example from the "vanilla" layer in which we're translating optional strings in both directions.
+I won't paste the entire implementation here, but here's an example from the "normal" layer in which we're translating optional strings in both directions.
 The code is *particularly* verbose here, but given it's autogenerated code that is unlikely to ever be looked at, I think that's alright.

 ~~~~~~~~ c++
 std::optional<std::string> UnmanagedBasicTest::APIClass::doOptionalWork(const std::optional<std::string> & optionalString) {